 Sound Exchange - Sound Exchange collects digital streaming royalties for performance artists and sound recording copyright owners.
 This is different than ASCAP, BMI or SESAC, which collects the writer/publisher royalty from radio, tv, film.
 There is still no law that collect royalties for performers and sound recording owners from radio, which is why we still need to pass bill HR848 the congress.
 This is also only for online radio that is 'inactive' meaning the listener can not change the song.
 In other words places like MySpace, Facebook, etc. are exempt and don't pay any royalties.
 If you are a digital online radio station playing my songs, I thank you and PLEASE turn in your play sheets so I can get some coin!

 ASCAP - One of three Performing Rights Organizations.
 ASCAP, BMI & SESAC collect royalites for the songwriter and publisher of a song.
-ASCAP is the one I belong to.
+ASCAP is the one Debbie belongs to as both a writer and publisher.

 Go Girls Music - Cuz Chicks Rock!
 Love these gals.
 Lots of great info and support for female artists.